Skip to main content

 Case Study 3: Wiivv — Canada, Ships Worldwide

 Wiivv generates 3D-printed insoles and sandals from 200+ phone photos of your feet.
 It maps arch height, heel width, and pressure zones.
 Because manufacturing is automated, unit cost matches premium mass-market insoles.
-Global NPS is 82.
-The function is pain relief from exact fit, not style.
+Rather than the standard one-size-fits-all approach of mass manufacturing, insoles should be made to fit their wearer.
+Wiivv aims to drive mass manufacture custom products—beginning with 3D-printed, custom insoles.

 Case Study 4: Nestlé Persona — Nutrition, Global CPG